Prevent SAP Outages

 How to analyze SQL statements

+For example, an “Expensive Statements Trace” can be activated in SAP HANA Studio for analysis.
+This can be found after “Log On” to the respective system in the Administration Console under the “Trace Configuration” tab.
+To activate, set the status to “Active”.
+Based on the data collected from then on, the SQL statements can be analyzed.
+Either in SAP HANA Studio under the “Performance” tab and then “Expensive Statements Trace” or directly via SQL Statements.
+SAP provides a useful collection of SQL statements for download in SAP NOTE 1969700.
+Among them are text files with SQL statements, for example HANA_SQL_ExpensiveStatements.txt.
+Another option for special analysis of your custom developments is the Custom Development Management Cockpit (CDMC) in SAP Solution Manager.
+You can access the CDMC via the transaction CNV_CDMC.
 In addition, with SAP HANA Workload Management from SPS 08, there is the option to manage resource utilization.
 SAP HANA Workload Management is one possible measure for providing Quality of Service.
 By implementing Quality of Service, resources can be managed to consistently provide and guarantee performance to all systems at a specified quality.
 For example, if multiple systems are using the shared SAP HANA database, one system may be utilizing SAP HANA resources to such an extent that another system shows very slow response times due to the very limited resources left.
 In the above example of high CPU utilization, SAP HANA Workload Management can be used to regulate the CPU utilization of the one system with the non-performing custom development.
-To learn how to configure Workload Management in SAP HANA, see SAP NOTE 2222250.
+You can find out how to configure workload management in SAP HANA in SAP NOTE 2222250.

 Why is Quality of Service or Workload Management important?

+It is important that every customer – whether internal or external – receives the service they have been promised.
+This is what OLAs or SLAs are for.
+Due to the natural limitation of available resources, performance must be regulated for all customers in order to be able to provide the promised service.
+If there is no Quality of Service, the case described at the beginning occurs – customers complain about slow response times of the system.
 The simple reason for this in the case described above was that each customer could use as much power as they wanted on the hoster’s shared infrastructure, and one customer was using so much of the entire infrastructure that there were not enough resources available for the other customers, which resulted in a resource shortage in the response time of the systems.
 In the worst case, this could even lead to a system outage.
-There is a study on the resulting system downtime costs, carried out by Techconsult on behalf of HP:
+A study carried out by Techconsult on behalf of HP has revealed the resulting system downtime costs:

 System downtime cost per hour